10 DAYS IN GERMANY ITINERARY (UP TO 14 DAYS)

 Berlin is not unsafe per se – however if you stay out late, watch your surroundings and always keep your wallet and valuables close to you.
 Pickpocketing is very common.

-Things to Do and Places to Visit in Berlin
+Places to Visit in Berlin

 - Checkpoint Charlie